varunbachalli/rdkit-export-testing/README.md

 ## To Export more functions.

 1. fork this rdkit repo.
-2. also clone this repo.
+2. also either clone this repo.
 3. If you want to add any functions that you want to export, then just export it in jswrapper.cpp
-4. run Code/MinimalLib/scripts/build_rdkitjs.sh
+4. from the `Code/MinimalLib` directory run `bash scripts/build_rdkitjs.sh` in command line
-5. the exported files will be under MinimalLib/Code/MinimalLib/dist/
+5. the exported files will be under `Code/MinimalLib/Code/MinimalLib/dist/`
-6. Call your function however you want it.
+6. Use the exported rdkit files

 ## What is it?